 At this time, there is no public wifi or other Internet access that we know of on within Lighthouse Park.
 Projects needing Internet access should find that the cellphone service on the Island is sufficient.
 Please check back for updates.

 Staking into the ground

 Roosevelt Island sits atop a complex irrigation system which makes staking into the ground quite difficult.
-For this year's Figment, we suggest that projects that would otherwise require staking be weighed down instead.
-If this is unworkable for your submission please let your curator know up front and we will work with you to see where we can safely place you.
+Plan to use weights instead of stakes and if you must use stakes, 6 inches is the maximum length.
+If this is unworkable for your submission, please let your curator know up front and we will work with you to see where we can safely place you.

-We do not have permits for the harbor waterways so projects cannot be placed in or use the harbor.
+We do not have permits for the waterways so projects cannot be placed in or use the river.

 Roosevelt Island is very protective of its trees.
-Your project may touch or wrap around a tree if it's very light and will not damage, strip or mark a tree.
+Your project may touch or wrap around a tree if it is very light and will not damage, strip or mark a tree.
 We recommend using cloth, and avoiding paper strings, since they can stick or leak color on any tree when it rains.
-Please let us know if you project involves a tree.
+Please let us know if your project involves a tree.

 If it rains (and historically speaking, it will) or has rained considerably in the days before the event, the grass can get muddy.
 Please be sure your project is ready for mud.